 'Back From The Brink' came into being without really realising it in 2015 when one of our counsellors was forced into legal proceedings after fleeing, with children, from relationship.
 A huge amount of research followed as the parent struggled to comprehend why there was so little support for people weakened by a change in life circumstance.
 Reaching out to an unknown community provided the support for this parent to survive the process and on recovery, a huge moral obligation to ‘pay it forwards’ was felt.
 By early 2016 an active, albeit slightly clumsy, support network had been created by a small team of volunteers for the benefit of other parents facing similar challenges to educate, support and protect them.

 Very quickly into setting this up it became shockingly clear that public law proceedings were having a significant detrimental effect on service users.
 This was not confined to the United Kingdom.
 There was a clear picture emerging of declining mental health of pressured parents and then the subsequent removal of their children across the world.
 The devastating effects of inappropriate therapeutic work, if any, following removal was leading to alarmingly fast, yet circumstantially predictable, declining mental health.
 Now with a strong team and a training counsellor, BFTB constantly found themselves calmly asking parents to ‘come back from the brink’.

-Traumatised and isolated parents were entering a hopelessly negative cycle of repeated MHT referrals, constant rehersal of trauma and no resolution as professionals shied away from tackling their mental health needs, mostly in disbelief, despair or through a lack of professional confidence.
+Traumatised and isolated parents were entering a hopelessly negative cycle of repeated MHT referrals, constant rehersal of their trauma and no resolution as professionals shied away from tackling their mental health needs, mostly in disbelief, despair or through a lack of professional confidence.
 Everyone wanted to pass the hot potato and parents became stuck in a system that vicariously further abused them.